fmarijatta/DES8-pointless-repo/README.md

 # DES8-pointless-repo
-A pointless repository created for practice purposes
+A pointless repository created for practice purposes.